beagleboard/beaglebone-ai-64/QSG.md

 1. Connect a USB type-C cable to BeagleBone® AI USB type-C port.

-2. Connect the other end of the USB cable to the PC USB 3 port.
+2. Connect the other end of the USB cable to the PC USB 3.1 port.

-3. BeagleBone® AI will boot.
+3. BeagleBone® AI-64 will boot.

 4. Look for a new mass storage drive to appear on the PC.